Partnerships and cooperation for ecosystem conservation, management, and good aquatic stewardship

 Programs that support good aquatic stewardship practices

 At Griffith, we are focused on encouraging and maintaining good aquatic stewardship practices and supporting our partners – including industry, government and non-government organisations – as well as community members to do the same.
-In 2023, we continued our work to maintain local aquatic ecosystems around the university and further afield.
-Find out more about our work in 2023 to maintain Slacks Creek around our Logan Campus, facilitate the Queensland Water Modelling Network, rewild a creek in the Hunter region, and train groups of Traditional owners in safeguarding waterways in North Queensland below.
+In 2024, we continued our work to maintain local aquatic ecosystems around the university and further afield.
+Find out more about our work in 2024 to maintain Slacks Creek around our campus at Logan, facilitate the Queensland Water Modelling Network, rewild a creek in the Hunter region, and train groups of Traditional owners in safeguarding waterways in North Queensland below.

 Ensuring healthy catchments requires engagement and collaboration across a range of public and private stakeholders.
 Griffith University builds on our research expertise to work with key stakeholders to support water management improvements within our local catchments.

-A key aspect of our community engagement work has been on the Logan campus where, in collaboration with the Slacks Creek Catchment Restoration Group, Griffith University has undertaken riparian restoration along the banks of Slacks Creek and built the native vegetation arboretum to maintain and extend its ecosystem, which it continues to monitor and protect.
+A key aspect of our community engagement work has been on our campus at Logan where, in collaboration with the Slacks Creek Catchment Restoration Group, Griffith University has undertaken riparian restoration along the banks of Slacks Creek and built the native vegetation arboretum to maintain and extend its ecosystem, which it continues to monitor and protect.
 Griffith continues to maintain this area.

-The campus is also used by Logan City Council for their Logan Eco Action Festival (LEAF).
-During LEAF, visitors to Logan campus engage with the arboretum to discover more about the value of restoring riparian zones, encouraging good aquatic stewardship, as well as a range of other important sustainability issues.
+The campus is also used by Logan City Council for their annual Logan Eco Action Festival (LEAF) and is supported by Griffith staff and students, who assist with programming, stalls, set-up and more.
+During LEAF, visitors to Logan engage with the arboretum to discover more about the value of restoring riparian zones, encouraging good aquatic stewardship, as well as a range of other important sustainability issues.

-The QWMN is improving the state’s capacity to model its surface and groundwater resources and their quality, by providing the tools, information and collaborative platforms to support best-practice use of water models, and the uptake of their results by policy makers, community members and natural resource managers.
-The engagement program of the Community of Practice is designed to help develop and support programmes and incentives that encourage and maintain good aquatic stewardship practices.
+The QWMN, which is based at Griffith University's Australian Rivers Institute, is improving the state’s capacity to model its surface and groundwater resources and their quality, by providing the tools, information and collaborative platforms to support best-practice use of water models, and the uptake of their results by policy makers, community members and natural resource managers.
+The engagement program of the Community of Practice run by Griffith staff is designed to help develop and support programmes and incentives that encourage and maintain good aquatic stewardship practices.
 Water models are developed and used in Queensland to inform decision making across a range of water policy, planning and management issues, including, but not limited to, water resource planning, groundwater impact assessment, flood risk management and Great Barrier Reef water quality improvement.
 The purpose of the QWMN is to build the capacity and collaboration in the Queensland water modelling sector, to fill strategic sectoral gaps are strengthen the sector.
 Throughout 2023, QWMN outreached to community, practitioners, government, academic, and business sector stakeholders and included all parts of the catchment in water management and conservation through workshops and events.

 Griffith University’s Associate Professor Andrew Brooks started on the experiment to stabilise the creek that ran through Brian Woodward and Sally Middleton’s property in 2001.